How to Climb Mount Elbrus in Russia; Step by Step Guide & My Experience

 COMING BACK DOWN

 Now, all we had to worry about was getting back down the mountain!
 We finally reached the summit at 10 am, 10 hours of hiking.
 The actual distance is only 8km, but it’s almost 2km in altitude too.
 We spent all of about 5 minutes at the summit, but it was cold, visibility was low so off we went, back down.
-We picked up the pace, dug into our energy reserves, spurred on by the fact that we knew if we could get down by 14.30pm we could take the cable car to the town, sleep in a real hotel and grab a beer, so off we went.
+We picked up the pace, dug into our energy reserves.
+I was spurred on by the fact that we knew if we could get down by 14.30pm we could take the cable car to the town.
+That meant sleeping in a real hotel and grabbing a beer, so off we went.
 To cut a long, tiring story shorter, we made it back 3 hours or so later, around 13.30.
 Packed our bags, exhausted (I mean truly exhausted, falling asleep standing up etc), and headed down the cable car.

 How much does it cost to climb Mount Elbrus?